applesea2/Cake-Shop/README.md

 10. Then, on the original or the main repository's GitHub page, create a pull request to merge your fork's branch into main.
 11. We will then review your changes.
 We may request additional change commits from you before we can merge into main.

 We warmly welcome everyone who wishes to contribute.
-We appreciate your help and efforts 💗
+We appreciate your help and efforts. 💗

 ## ⚖️ License